German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 What Are German Cases?
 (And Why They Matter)

-Case German Name Question Word (Fragewort) Function
+Case German Name Question Word Function

-Nominative Nominativ — 1.
-Fall (Wer-Fall) Wer? / Was?
-(Who? / What?)
-Subject — who does the action
+NominativeNominativ — 1.
+Fall (Wer-Fall)Wer? / Was?
+(Who? / What?)Subject — who does the action

-Genitive Genitiv — 2.
-Fall (Wessen-Fall) Wessen?
-(Whose?)
-Possession — whose is it
+GenitiveGenitiv — 2.
+Fall (Wessen-Fall)Wessen?
+(Whose?)Possession — whose it is

-Dative Dativ — 3.
-Fall (Wem-Fall) Wem?
-(To/for whom?)
-Indirect object — who receives
+DativeDativ — 3.
+Fall (Wem-Fall)Wem?
+(To/for whom?)Indirect object — who receives

-Accusative Akkusativ — 4.
-Fall (Wen-Fall) Wen? / Was?
-(Whom? / What?)
-Direct object — what is affected
+AccusativeAkkusativ — 4.
+Fall (Wen-Fall)Wen? / Was?
+(Whom? / What?)Direct object — what is affected

 Why German Has Cases (And English Mostly Doesn’t)

-The German language works differently.
-German is an inflected language, meaning it changes the form of words — specifically articles, pronouns, and adjectives — to show a noun’s role.
-These changes are called case endings, and the process of applying them is called declension (Deklination).
-Because of declension, German word order is much more flexible than English.
+In English, word order tells you who does what.
+“The dog bites the man” means something completely different from “The man bites the dog.”
+German works differently: it is an inflected language, changing the form of articles, pronouns, and adjectives to show a noun’s role.
+These changes are called case endings, and applying them is called declension (Deklination).
+Because of declension, German word order is far more flexible, and roles stay unambiguous no matter the order.

-Look at this example: Der Hund beißt den Mann.
+Look at this: Der Hund beißt den Mann.
 (The dog bites the man.)
-Now rearrange it: Den Mann beißt der Hund. — The meaning is exactly the same!
-The dog is still doing the biting.
+Rearranged: Den Mann beißt der Hund. — the meaning is exactly the same!
+The dog is still biting.
 How do we know?
-Because den Mann carries the accusative case ending, marking it as the direct object no matter where it appears in the sentence.
+Because den Mann carries the accusative ending, marking it as the direct object wherever it sits.
+That flexibility is the whole point of cases — but it means you need to learn which ending to use and when.

 What Changes When You Use Different Cases?